Pi Delta Psi: Death of Michael Deng

-After investigating the incident, the National Pi Delta Psi fraternity revoked its affiliation with the Baruch chapter.
+The National Pi Delta Psi fraternity withdrew its affiliation with the Baruch College colony and revoked the membership of the individuals involved.
 Baruch College banned the fraternity from ever returning to its campus.
-In February 2014, Deng's death was ruled a homicide, and the Monroe County district attorney stated that they expected to file charges after their investigation was completed.
-In addition, Deng's parents filed a civil lawsuit against the National Pi Delta Psi fraternity, the Baruch chapter of Pi Delta Psi, and various fraternity members including Meng, who is the younger brother of U.S. representative Grace Meng.
+Deng's parents filed a civil lawsuit against the Pi Delta Psi national fraternity, the Baruch College colony of Pi Delta Psi, and various fraternity members including Meng.